AviatrixSystems/Docs/HowTos/Transit_ExternalDevice_FortiGate.rst

    #.
 Click `OK`

   4.d Click -> Network -> Interfaces.
-Click on the Tunnel created above (e.g. aviatrix-gatew)-> assign the IP address from the configuration file downloaded in step 3
+Click on the Tunnel created above (e.g. aviatrix-gatew)-> assign the IP address from the configuration file downloaded at step 3

       |image14|